kaidez/kaidez.com/_drafts/2015-3-16-kdz-build-tool.md

 <a name="more-problems"></a>
 ## More Problems
-The template started off as a bunch files in GitHub repo.
-It contained the `.less` and `.json` files, and other things like the Grunt and Gulp files, and a `.gitignore` file.
+The template started off as a bunch of files in a GitHub repo.
+It contained the `.less` and `.json` files and other things, like the Grunt &amp; Gulp files and a `.gitignore` file.

 Another set of problems soon appeared:

 * scaffolding this project from the repo wasn't convenient.
-I could `git clone` it but that would download a folder with the files, not just files themselves.
-As a result, if I was starting a project from scratch, I would have to rename the folder to match the project.
-If I already started a project in another folder, I would have to copy the downloaded repo files to that other folder.
+I could `git clone` it to my machine, but that would download a folder with the files when I just needed the files themselves.
+So if I was starting a project from scratch, I would have to rename the folder to match the project.
+Or, if I already started a project in another folder, I would have to copy the downloaded repo files to that other folder.
 All of this is doable...it's just not convenient.

 * the template contained LESS files but I knew there would be instances where I would need to use another pre-processor.
 For example, [Jekyll has built-in Sass integration](http://jekyllrb.com/docs/assets/) so using [Sass](http://sass-lang.com/ "Review the Sass pre-processor") in that situation may make more sense.
 Plus, I want to use [Rework](https://github.com/reworkcss/rework) at some point because it lets you build a customizable pre-processor.
 So there may be times in the future when I don't need LESS, Sass or another CSS pre-processor.